centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 With products in place, orders should start pouring in.
 Let’s go through how to read orders and how to work with fulfillment in Centra.

 Before we do that, let’s talk about the standard order flow in Centra.
-It’s described in detail here: https://docs.centra.com/overview/orderflow#order-flow
+It’s described in detail here:
+https://docs.centra.com/overview/orderflow#order-flow

 ## Order statuses

 There are 6 possible order statuses in Centra:

-Pending: This order has just been authorized and inserted into Centra.
+* `Pending`: This order has just been authorized and inserted into Centra.
 It needs to be confirmed before it can be processed further.
 You can skip this status by enabling the Store Setting `Autoconfirm orders`, which will automatically put all new orders in Confirmed status.
 In the past customers used Pending to manually review all new orders, which is only feasible if you have a relatively low number of them every day.

-Confirmed: This order has been confirmed, either via API, in AMS backend, or the store setting.
+* `Confirmed`: This order has been confirmed, either via API, in AMS backend, or the store setting.
 Once confirmed, an order confirmation email can be sent to the shopper.
 Now you are ready to start creating shipments.

-Processing: This order has at least one shipment, and at least one of those shipments is not completed.
+* `Processing`: This order has at least one shipment, and at least one of those shipments is not completed.
 You can also enable Store Setting `Direct to Shipment`, which will automatically create GTG shipments for you, one per order.
 Each shipment in Centra has 3 sub-statuses:

-Good-to-go: Set this boolean once your warehouse staff have collected the order.
+    * `Good-to-go`: Set this boolean once your warehouse staff have collected the order.
 Good-to-go means all shipment items are packed in a parcel, with address labels attached, and any other documents that might be required.
 But we are not shipping this parcel just yet.
-Paid: This denotes that the shipment has been paid for - the sum of shipped order items and shipping cost have been captured.
+    * `Paid`: This denotes that the shipment has been paid for - the sum of shipped order items and shipping cost have been captured.
 If you are capturing payments outside of Centra, instead of capturing you can simply mark the shipment as Paid, without triggering a capture.
 Remember, in some countries it's against regulations to capture money for an un-shipped package, so make sure you know exactly what you’re doing, and when.

-Shipped: Once the shipment is good-to-go and paid for, nothing stops you from shipping it - meaning handing it over to the delivery person and obtaining its tracking number.
+    * `Shipped`: Once the shipment is good-to-go and paid for, nothing stops you from shipping it - meaning handing it over to the delivery person and obtaining its tracking number.
 You can add the tracking information at the moment you complete your shipment.
 Remember, Centra doesn’t track parcel delivery, so from our perspective the shipment is completed as soon as the parcel is out the door and on its way to the shopper.

-Completed: All the order items have been shipped (in one or multiple shipments), and the money for order items + shipping cost has been captured (or marked as Paid).
+* `Completed`: All the order items have been shipped (in one or multiple shipments), and the money for order items + shipping cost has been captured (or marked as Paid).
 As soon as the final shipment is completed, the order will be completed as well.
 GraphQL calls this order status “SHIPPED”.

-Archived: Completed orders can be hidden from the default list view, and possibly from the API responses, when you choose to archive them.
+* `Archived`: Completed orders can be hidden from the default list view, and possibly from the API responses, when you choose to archive them.
 Archiving doesn’t trigger any special automations, but you may still be interested in marking an completed order as archived in your ERP, if you wish to.

-Canceled: This order will not be completed, it has been canceled either by manual intervention in the AMS, or via the API.
+* `Canceled`: This order will not be completed, it has been canceled either by manual intervention in the AMS, or via the API.
 Canceling the order also cancels the payment, so this process is irreversible, you won’t be able to capture the order total after you have canceled it.
 WARNING: It is highly incorrect to cancel the order after it’s been captured.
 Please only cancel orders before that happens.
 If payment has already been captured, you should create a Return and refund the money instead.

 ## Fetching orders

 Since the orders are created mostly in front ends (using webshop APIs or Showroom), likely the very first action your integration will take is to read that new order info.
 You have a number of ways to do it.

 First, if you implement Centra Webhooks plugin running in “Integration API” mode, you can configure it to be notified about the new orders and shipments as soon as they are created.
-The easiest scenario will be when you receive a webhook of “type: order”, “action: insert”, together with the order number.
-Right when that happens, you can use GraphQL API to fetch this one specific order and sync it with your ERP:
+The easiest scenario will be when you receive a webhook of `type: order`, `action: insert`, together with the order number.
+Right when that happens, you can use GraphQL API to fetch this one specific order and sync it with your ERP.

 #### Request: Fetching a specific order